Sir John de Gournay I (fl. c. 1240–1280)

 Narrative

 The crisis of 1264 found many of the English baronage choosing sides in a conflict that had been building for years over the terms of the Provisions of Oxford and the limits of royal authority.
 John chose Simon de Montfort’s side.
-At Lewes in May 1264, the baronial army captured Henry III himself — a stunning victory.
-Fourteen months later, at Evesham, de Montfort was killed and the rebellion collapsed.
-John paid with the forfeiture of South Wootton manor in Norfolk, but escaped more severe consequences that ended the careers of other rebels.
+At Lewes in May 1264, the baronial army captured Henry III himself; after Evesham in August 1265, the rebellion collapsed and royalist officers treated John’s South Wootton manor as the land of the king’s enemy.5 The South Wootton plea is unusually vivid: it records the seizure of horses, oxen, cows, sheep, grain, and other goods from the manor, and it preserves the explanation that John had been in the conflict of Lewes against the king and elsewhere afterward.5

 His rehabilitation was rapid and complete.
 In 1257, before the rebellion, he had already been cited by the Mitford jury for refusing to accept the summons to knighthood — an act that reads less as principled resistance than as a calculation that the costs of knighthood outweighed the benefits.
 He eventually accepted the rank, and by 1270 he was sufficiently restored to royal favour to join Prince Edward’s Crusade to the Holy Land.
-The king’s Patent Roll entry is a formal expression of royal trust: “We have taken into our protection and defence the same John, his men, lands, goods, revenues, and all his possessions.”
-The formula is routine; the fact of its issue is not, for a man who had taken up arms against the crown six years earlier.
+The king’s Patent Roll entry is a formal expression of royal protection for John’s men, lands, goods, revenues, and possessions during the expedition.78

-The engrailed cross he bore — argent, a cross engrailed gules — appears in an ancient roll of arms that DG judged to be contemporary with Sir John.
-Whether he adopted it at the Crusade, inherited it from a father who bore it earlier, or took it from the Norfolk heraldic environment (where engrailed crosses were common among families with Baconsthorpe and Ufford connections) is debated.
-What is certain is that Sir John is the earliest member of the family for whom the arms are attested, and that from him they passed unchanged to every subsequent generation of the Norfolk Gurneys.
+The engrailed cross he bore — argent, a cross engrailed gules — appears in an ancient roll of arms that Daniel Gurney judged to be contemporary with Sir John.
+Whether he adopted it at the Crusade, inherited it from a father who bore it earlier, or took it from the Norfolk heraldic environment is debated.
+What is certain is that Sir John is the earliest member of the family for whom the arms are attested, and that from him they passed unchanged to every subsequent generation of the Norfolk Gurneys.6

 Citations

-1. DG-I pedigree p.
+1. Daniel Gurney, Record (1848), pedigree p.
 286: "Sir JOHN GOURNAY, Knt.
 I. living 1245; present at battles of Lewes and Evesham; presented by jury of Mitford in 1257 for not being knighted; accompanied Edw.
 I. to Holy Land in 1270; his arms Argent, a cross engrailed gules."

 2. Last attested 1270 (Holy Land departure).
 Son William III attested 1286 (14 Edw.
 I).

-4. No wife named in DG-I or any other source consulted.
+4. No wife named in Daniel Gurney, Record (1848) or any other source consulted.

-6. DG-I, pp. 279, 339–341.
+6. Daniel Gurney, Record (1848), pp. 279, 339–341.
 Roll of arms cited: Hearne's Leland's Collectanea, vol. ii, p.
 613. Also DG Supplement, pp. 785–786: "It is remarkable that individuals of each of these families accompanied Prince Edward, afterwards Edward I., in the last crusade, in 1270 — viz., Sir John De Gournay, Sir Robert de Ufford, and Sir John de Ingoldesthorpe; and their arms may have originated from that circumstance."

 8. DG Supplement, p.
 785: Latin text of letters of protection, Rot.
 Patent 54 Hen.
 III, m.15 d.: "Rex omnibus, &c., salutem.
 Cum dilectus et fidelis noster Johannes de Gurnay crucesignatus nobiscum, et cum Edwardo primogenito nostro profecturus sit ad partes transmarinas in subsidium Terre Sancta, Suscepimus in protectionem et defensionem nostram eundem Johannem, homines, terras, res, redditus et omnes possessiones suas."